RogueRocketeer/RocketPy/docs/user/environment/2-earth-models/topography.rst

 .. note::

-    Notice that the datum argument is used only for the converting from geodesic \
+    The datum argument is used only for converting from geodesic \
-    (i.e. lat/lon) to UTM coordinate system.
+    (i.e. lat/lon) to the UTM coordinate system.

 Set the topographic profile
 ---------------------------